hpsim/OGL/README.md

 ---

-A wrapper for [ginkgo](https://github.com/ginkgo-project/ginkgo) solvers and preconditioners to provide GPGPU capabilities to OpenFOAM.
+OGL is a wrapper for [ginkgo](https://github.com/ginkgo-project/ginkgo) solvers and preconditioners to provide GPGPU capabilities to OpenFOAM.

 ## Requirements